 The Copyright Office’s new online agent registration system for the DMCA is humming along nicely.
 Unfortunately, we see instances where businesses register with the new system but fail to comply with the new regulations and rules issued by the Copyright Office.
 With this in mind, make sure you understand the three new DMCA agent rules you need to comply with and contact us if you need a DMCA agent.

 1. What information must be made available on a service provider’s website and provided to the Copyright Office to designate an agent?

 A service provider is required to supply its full legal name, physical street address (not a post office box), any alternate names used by the service provider, and the name, organization, physical mail address (street address or post office box), telephone number, and email address of its designated agent.

 This “physical address” requirement is one of the more controversial new DMCA agent rules.
-Lawyers representing a copyright holder will focus on this area when attempting to breach the DMCA protections.
+Lawyers representing a copyright holder will focus on this area when attempting to breach the DMCA provisions.
 We all know that many businesses small and large have not taken this step.
 If you are worried about listing your address so publicly, hire a DMCA agent such as ourselves and petition the Copyright Office for the right to use a PO Box as described below.
 By taking both steps, you should be able to hide your name, address, phone number, and email address.

 2. Are there any circumstances under which I can provide a P.O.
 Box for the service provider’s address?